June Callwood: Activism

+Callwood's career was marked by a strong concern for social justice, especially on issues affecting children and women.
+She became one of Canada's most famous social justice activists, founding or co-founding over 50 Canadian social action organizations including youth and women's hostels.
+She founded Casey House (a Toronto hospice for people with AIDS), Jessie's (now called Jessie's: The June Callwood Centre for Young Women), PEN Canada, the Canadian Civil Liberties Association, and Feminists Against Censorship.
+She was also involved in the Digger House, a shelter for homeless youth, and Nellie's, one of Canada's first shelters for women in crisis, and was a key spokesperson for civil liberties for gay people in the aftermath of Operation Soap.

+In 1968, she was arrested and briefly spent time in the Don Jail after siding with homeless Yorkville children in a battle with police.
+In 1991, while on the board at Nellie's, she was accused of racism.
+"Nobody asked what happened," says Callwood, "you didn't have to do anything in those days.
+You just had to be in the way of legitimate rage.
+It woke people up...but a few of us got our heads kicked in."
+While some did not stand up for her, others defended her, and she was later vindicated with a Harmony Award in 2003 for work against discrimination.
+Callwood later became a spokesperson for the Campaign Against Child Poverty.

 Honours

 In 1978, Callwood was made a member of the Order of Canada.
 She was promoted to Officer in 1985, and promoted again to Companion in 2000.
 In 1988, she was awarded the Order of Ontario.
 She was inducted into the Etobicoke Hall of Fame in 1992.

-In 2004, the City of Toronto noted its intention to name a street in Callwood's honour.
+In 2004, the City of Toronto announced that it would name a street in Callwood's honour.
 Callwood requested that an existing street not be renamed for her, and specified that it be a new or currently unnamed street near a school or a playground.
 June Callwood Way is in the neighbourhood of Queen Street East and Broadview Avenue.

 June Callwood was named Toronto Humanist of the Year 2004 by The Humanist Association of Toronto.
-This yearly honour is presented by H.A.T. to men and women who, in their actions, and creative endeavours, exemplify the principles of Humanism: a commitment to reason, compassion, ethics and human dignity.

 In July 2005, a Toronto park was named after Callwood.
 A professorship in social justice was also established at Victoria College, University of Toronto in her honour.
 In 2008, Premier Dalton McGuinty declared June 2 of every year to be June Callwood Day.

 In 2011, June Rose Callwood Public School, located at 84 Edward Street in St. Thomas, Ontario, was named in her honour.

+Callwood was inducted into the Chatham-Kent Cultural Hall of Fame for her contributions to the literary arts in 2022, as part of its inaugural class.